-When menu content is displayed in the main display panel, use the various controls, sliders, radio-buttons, etc. to change parameter values.
-Figure 4-10 is an example screen showing various types of controls you may see in a typical Cattrax menu screen.
+When control pages appear in the main display panel, use the various controls, sliders, radio-buttons, etc. to change parameter values.
+Figure 4-10 is an example screen showing various types of controls you may see on a typical Cattrax menu page.